| Home | Sitemap | Editorial Office |

 15. Archive #: 051200181, II 1157/64, A 7011, Sekiton Korea.
 Hilfe der DDR beim Aufbau der koreanischen Stadt Hanhyng – Reduzierung der Hilfe[The East German Aid Provided in the Reconstruction Process of Hamhung, a City in Both North and South Korea - Reduction of Aid] (April 1960 – November 1962) in German Foreign Ministry Archives.

-16. Choi Wan-Kyu.
+16. Choi, Wan-Kyu.
 Puk’an Toshiŭi Hyŏngsŏnggwa Palchŏn.
 [The Formation and Development of North Korean cities].
 Seoul: Hanul, 2004.

 17. Chosŏn Chungang Nyŏn’gam.
 [North Korean Central Yearbook].
 Pyongyang: Korea Central News Agency, 1959.